In mid-March 2020, I had the great pleasure of assisting the owner of a California manufacturing business in successfully selling his business.

 The steps to successfully sell a business are many.
 This link provides a one-page summary of the twenty-four steps to sell a business.

-If you would like more detail, please click this link for a more comprehensive explanation about the steps to sell a business.
+For more details, please click this link for a comprehensive explanation of the steps involved in selling a business.